arista-netdevops-community/arista_eos_automation_with_eAPI/README.md

 - The inventory file is [inventory.yml](inventory.yml)
 - The variables are defined in the [host_vars](host_vars) directory
 - The directory [templates](templates) has the templates
-  - [config.j2](templates/config.j2) is a template to generate configuration files
+  - [config.j2](templates/config.j2) is a template to generate EOS configuration files
-  - [audit.j2](templates/bgp_audit.j2) is a template to generate EOS show commands to validate the desirated states on remote devices.
+  - [bgp_audit.j2](templates/bgp_audit.j2) is a template to generate the EOS show commands to validate the desired states on EOS devices.
-- The directory [config](config) has the devices configuration generated from the template [config.j2](templates/config.j2) and the variables in [host_vars](host_vars) directory. we use eAPI to configure the devices.
+- The directory [config](config) has the devices configuration files generated from the template [config.j2](templates/config.j2) and the variables in [host_vars](host_vars) directory. we use eAPI to configure the devices.
 - The directory [audit](audit) has the EOS show commands generated from the template [audit.j2](templates/bgp_audit.j2) and the variables in the [host_vars](host_vars) directory.
 We reuse the same variables we used to generate the configuration files.
 To get the devices states, we use eAPI to run these show commands and parse the output.
-- The file [configure_network.py](configure_network.py) generates EOS configuration files from the template [config.j2](templates/config.j2), and uses eAPI to configure the devices
+- The file [configure_network.py](configure_network.py) generates EOS configuration files from the template [config.j2](templates/config.j2), converts the generated configuration files into lists of configuration commands, and uses eAPI to configure the devices using these lists of configuration commands.
-- The file [audit_network_states.py](audit_network_states.py) audits **all** the configured BGP neigbhors.
+- The file [audit_all_states.py](audit_all_states.py) audits **all** the configured BGP neigbhors.
 It uses the devices configuration as a SoT.
-- The file [audit_desired_states.py](audit_desired_states.py) audits **only** the BGP neighbors you configured (the ones described in the variables in the [host_vars](host_vars) directory)the devices states.
-It uses the devices variables as a SoT.
-To audit only these BGP neighbors, it generates EOS show commands from the template [audit.j2](templates/bgp_audit.j2) and the variables in the [host_vars](host_vars) directory and save these show commands in the directory [audit](audit).
-So to audit only these BGP neighbors, we reuse the same variables we used to generate the configuration files.
+- The file [audit_desired_states.py](audit_desired_states.py) audits **only** the BGP neighbors you configured (the ones described in the variables in the [host_vars](host_vars) directory).
+It uses the devices variables as a SoT instead of using the devices configuration as a SoT.
+To audit only the BGP neighbors you configured, it generates EOS show commands from the template [bgp_audit.j2](templates/bgp_audit.j2) and the variables in the [host_vars](host_vars) directory, and save these show commands in the directory [audit](audit).
+Then it converts the generated text files into lists of show commands, and uses eAPI to audit these BGP neighbors.
+So to audit only the BGP neighbors you configured, we reuse the same variables we used to generate the configuration files.
 - The file [commands.txt](commands.txt) is used for the basic [basic eAPI tutorial](#basic-eapi-tutorial)

 ## Basic eAPI tutorial